 Starla is the primary administrative assistant for Center for Hope and works with clients on all administrative and billing questions.
 She is a great resource for answering questions and remedying concerns.

-Starla loves dancing, acting and choreographing stage productions for Colleges, Community Theatres, Schools and Private organizations.
+Starla loves dancing, acting and choreographing stage productions for colleges, community theatres, schools and private organizations.
 She loves to travel and explore different cultures and environments.
 Other interests include backpacking, canyoneering, reading and going to movies.

-1220 North Main Suite #11
+1220 N. Main Street #11

-Springville, Utah 84663
+Springville, UT 84663